tobyweston/blog/source/_posts/2012-03-29-building-better-exceptions.markdown

-In the [next post]({ root_url }}/blog/2012/03/30/scala-exception-handling), well take a look at how Scala embraces some of these ideas.
+In the next post [Scala Exception Handling]({ root_url }}/blog/2012/03/30/scala-exception-handling), well take a look at how Scala embraces some of these ideas.
 For example, in Scala _all_ exceptions are based on `RuntimeException`.